Highdicom: A Python library for standardized encoding of image annotations and machine learning model outputs in pathology and radiology: References

 After model training, we selected one pathology and radiology model for further clinical evaluation and deployed it into a production-like environment, consisting of an image management system (IMS) with a DICOMweb interface~\cite{dicomweb} and DICOM-compliant image display systems.
 Specifically, a dcm4chee-arc-light archive~\footnote{\url{https://github.com/dcm4che/dcm4chee-arc-light}} served as the IMS and we stored SM and CT images in the IMS via DICOMweb RESTful services using the \emph{dicomweb-client} Python library~\cite{pmid30533276}~\footnote{\url{https://github.com/mghcomputationalpathology/dicomweb-client}}.
 Upon inference, the data preprocessing pipelines retrieved DICOM SM or CT images from the IMS over network using the \emph{dicomweb-client}, read and interpreted the image metadata and pixel data using \emph{pydicom}, and passed the pixel data as inputs to the model as NumPy arrays.
 Model outputs received as NumPy arrays were encoded as DICOM SR documents in the data postprocessing pipeline using \emph{highdicom} and stored back in the IMS over network using the \emph{dicomweb-client}.

-For radiology, we visualized annotated lung nodules using the OHIF~\footnote{\url{https://github.com/ohif/viewers}} viewer, which retrieved the DICOM SEG images over network using the \emph{dicomweb-client} library and displayed each segment as a raster graphic on top of the corresponding CT images (figure~\ref{fig:ct-ohif-slicer}A).
-We additionally visualized detected ROIs using the open-source 3D Slicer software (figure~\ref{fig:ct-ohif-slicer}B).
+For radiology, we visualized the ground truth lung nodules using the OHIF~\footnote{\url{https://github.com/ohif/viewers}} viewer, which retrieved the DICOM Segmentation images over network using the \emph{dicomweb-client} library and displayed each segment as a raster graphic on top of the corresponding CT images (supplementary figure S3B).
+We additionally visualized detected ROIs using the open-source 3D Slicer~\footnote{\url{https://slicer.org}} software (supplementary figure S3B).

-For pathology, we visualized detected lung tumor regions using the SliM~\footnote{\url{https://github.com/mghcomputationalpathology/slim}} viewer, which retrieved the DICOM SR documents over network using the \emph{dicomweb-client} JavaScript library~\footnote{\url{https://github.com/dcmjs-org/dicomweb-client}} and displayed the spatial coordinates of each ROI contained in the SR documents as a vector graphic on top of the corresponding SM images (figure~\ref{fig:sm-slim}).
+For pathology, we visualized detected lung tumor regions using the Slim~\footnote{\url{https://github.com/herrmannlab/slim}} viewer, which retrieved the DICOM SR documents over network using the \emph{dicomweb-client} JavaScript library~\footnote{\url{https://github.com/dcmjs-org/dicomweb-client}} and displayed the spatial coordinates of each ROI contained in the SR documents as a vector graphic on top of the corresponding SM images (supplementary figure S4).